Wind Power, PV Collection, Passive Solar Design, Geothermal HVAC, etc.

 Wind Power

 The installation of wind turbines to generate electricity is a clean, renewable and highly efficient investment.
-It can also be complex and challenging.
-Using the talents of a highly skilled engineering team, SES specializes in assessing the needs and benefits of various options and advancing the project to success.
+However, it can be complex and difficult to construct.
+Using the talents of highly skilled engineers, SES specializes in assessing the needs and benefits of various options and advancing the project to success.
 There are many facets of a project where SES will help you succeed.

 In the case of small wind power installations (<10 kW), SES can help assess and implement micro-turbines that can be unobtrusive and visually homogenous to a campus or building layout while reaping the benefits of a zero-carbon energy source.
 Ways in which this can be achieved are to utilize the roof top, mount turbines in the parking lot or on streetlamp poles, or to make the turbine an artistic focal point in landscape.